DoubleU23/sortISO.js/README.md

-# sortUml()
-## sort german vowel mutations
+# sortUml() - sort german umlauts

-The Script changes the vowel mutaions ASCCI code to halfsteps of their original vowel
+The Script changes the german umlauts (vowel mutations) ASCCI code to halfsteps of their original vowel
 and sorts the Array based on that fake ASCII-Codes

 ## Example